Last reviewed on 7th October 2023 by Martin Alexander (Mortgage Advisor)

-How can I get help with my shared ownership mortgage?
+How can I get help with a shared ownership mortgage?

-Anyone that’s applying for a mortgage should seek professional advice from an experienced mortgage advisor.
-This is especially true if you have bad credit as you risk being declined, which can knock your credit score further.
+Anyone applying for a mortgage should seek professional advice from an experienced mortgage advisor.
+This is especially true if you have bad credit, as you risk being declined, which can knock your credit score further.

-Make an enquiry with an expert and we’ll check whether you qualify for a mortgage.
+Make an enquiry with an expert to check whether you qualify for a mortgage.
 Furthermore, we’ll also check whether using the shared ownership scheme is a viable option.
-We may find that there are better alternatives suited to your credit file, which could save you money across your mortgage term.
+We may find better alternatives suited to your credit file, which could save you money across your mortgage term.